 In addition to individual sessions during the spring, CAPS and the Office of Health Promotion plan to host events weekly for students focused on mindfulness and meditation.
 These events will feature 12 wellness coaches from various offices on the Atlanta and Oxford campuses, who will provide guidance and tips.

 “Students have actually done a good bit themselves, like outdoor lawn games,” Flint noted.
 “Our hope is as the weather warms up, we’ll be able to do more things outdoors.”

-Without spring break this semester, CAPS staff encourage students to follow their social media, where they will upload wellness resources, reminders and tips to follow during rest days.
+Without spring break this semester, Campus Life staff encourage students to follow their social media, where they will upload wellness resources, reminders and tips to follow during rest days.

 “It’s important to consider mental health holistically, physical, emotional, these things are very linked together,” Yang said. “ We miss you, the human contact with you.
 All [students] have to do is call.